redis/node-redis/README.md

 To get debug output run your `node_redis` application with `NODE_DEBUG=redis`.

-## TODO

-1. 100% coverage
-2. More performance improvements
-3. Stream large set/get values into and out of Redis.
-Otherwise the entire value must be in node's memory.
-4. Performance can be better for very large values in the js parser.

 ## How to Contribute
 - open a pull request and then wait for feedback

 ## Contributors
-Many people have have added features and fixed bugs in `node_redis`.
+Many [people](https://github.com/NodeRedis/node_redis/graphs/contributors) have have added features and fixed bugs in `node_redis`.
 Thanks to all of them!

 ## LICENSE - "MIT License"

-Copyright (c) 2015 Matthew Ranney, http://ranney.com/
+Copyright (c) by NodeRedis

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation